The Web address of this

 I am not significantly controlled by

-a false self (wounded);
+a false self (psychologically wounded);

 I do not have significant inner pain;